-In the current financial year the COVID-19 pandemic affected Fiji which led to a COVID-19 Response Budget 2019-2020.
-In the COVID-19 Response Budget 2019-2020 a reduction in government grant for Fiji Roads Authority was made.
+In the current financial year the COVID-19 pandemic continue to affect Fiji.
+This has led to a reduction in government grant for Fiji Roads Authority.
 The COVID-19 pandemic and the unprecedented uncertainty in the economic environment continues in the next financial year as well.
 The impact of COVID-19 pandemic adversely affected shipping and delivery of some equipment, materials, personnel, progress of projects and supply chain (production, shipping and delivery etc.).
 In the event that the COVID-19 pandemic impact is prolonged than anticipated, this may result in the reduction of the grant funding in the subsequent financial years.
 Restrictions in movements and lockdown may affect the agreed closing dates of the projects.
 This maybe further affected by shortage of materials.